 The Andrew Kohut Collection includes a variety of material created/collected by Andrew Kohut throughout his career in the survey/polling industry.

 The joint scholarly work of Adam Berinsky, Mitsui Professor of Political Science at Massachusetts Institute of Technology, and Eric Schickler, Jeffrey & Ashley McDermott Professor of Political Science at the University of California, Berkeley, involves the study of the American mass public from the 1930s through the early 1950s.
+In order to study this era, the two have worked collaboratively to rehabilitate hundreds of older, under-utilized opinion polls, originally collected in those early decades and archived at the Roper Center.
+With support from the National Science Foundation, they have developed a system of weights (among other technical refinements) intended to improve the representativeness of these polls.

 The Roper Center has decided to highlight and share more than eight decades of public opinion data on how the U.S. public views Black America as well as data on Black Americans’ public opinion.
 These data provide historical insight into how racial attitudes have changed in the United States and how the public currently views topics such as police brutality, race relations, and Black Lives Matter.